-Click on any of the samples below for a closer look.
+Click on any of the images below for a closer look.

 The English Botanist Richard B. Hinds while on a voyage around the world that lasted from 1836 to 1842, discovered a new species of walnut growing in California in the Sacramento Valley.
 In honor of his discovery this new species of walnut was named Juglans hindsii.
-The name Claro was first introduced by the gunstock industry in the mid 1960's and refers to the species of walnut discovered by Mr. Hinds.
-The name Claro was chosen to differentiate California walnut (Juglans hindsii), from its eastern Black walnut cousin (Juglans nigra).
+The name claro was first introduced by the gunstock industry in the mid 1960's and refers to the species of walnut discovered by Mr. Hinds.
+The name claro walnut was chosen to differentiate Juglans hindsii from its eastern Black walnut cousin Juglans nigra.
 The word claro is a Spanish term meaning clear, light or bright.
-Claro is the most colorful of all walnut no doubt due to the mineral rich soils found in the Sacramento and San Joaquin Valley as well as southern Oregon.
-The first substantial stands of Claro were found growing in the following three locations:
+Claro walnut is the most colorful of all species of walnut no doubt due to the mineral rich soils found in the Sacramento and San Joaquin Valley as well as southern Oregon.
+The first substantial stands of claro walnut trees were found growing in the following three locations:

 The valley of Walnut Creek in Contra Costa County